Hope-T/whattodo/index.markdown

 # What should I do?
 Bored?
 Can't think of anything to do?
+YES!
 **Run** this generator for an idea!

 <html>

-<button onclick="myTask(file:///Users/hopetsai/Downloads/whattodo.txt)">let's go</button>
+<button onclick="myTask("file:///Users/hopetsai/Downloads/whattodo.txt")">let's go</button>

 <script>